WebCoursify/webcoursify.github.io/6-ProjectSpecification.md

 		*   Only the author the this comment can delete it

 	*   Implement the front end.
 When the user click the "Add comment" button, use ajax to send the data to server.
 When the request succeeds, append the new comment to the comments without refreshing the whole page.
-User can also delete the comments he make
+User can also delete the comments he made

+### <a id="feed"></a> 3.
+Feed

+1. Implement the <code>webpages.feed</code> controller.
+In this page, it should shows all articles created by users that the log on user is following.
+It should also have pagination, support query by keyword, just like in the index page.